 - Identify objectives and set checkpoints: Even though it generally depends on the particular arrangement you make with your vendor, it is a good idea to set objectives and milestones in advance, so you can keep track of your project’s progress as it develops.
 It is key to share these expectations with your outsourcing partner so that everyone is in sync.

 - Communicate clearly from the beginning, and involve key players: Involving key players from the software development project in regular meetings will help to build team confidence and also to keep the main objectives in scope at all times.
 Do not forget to keep clear communications to avoid misunderstandings that could arise.
+Establish channels of communication from the beginning (Zoom, Slack, and so on) and be transparent about progress and goals.

 - Follow progress closely: If something is not working out as expected, you need to realize that as soon as possible so that you can take actions and make the necessary adjustments.
 Your outsourcing partner should provide all the necessary indicators so that you can, at any point in time, verify if the objectives and checkpoints are on track.
 This is why it is important to choose a partner with mature development processes.